miracle2k/webassets/docs/script.rst

 The following describes the commands that will be available to you through the *webassets* CLI interface.

-rebuild
+build
 -------

-Rebuilds all bundles, regardless of whether they are detected as having changed or not.
+Builds all bundles, regardless of whether they are detected as having changed or not.

 watch
 -----

-Start a daemon which monitors your bundle source files, and automatically rebuilds bundles when a change is detected:
+Start a daemon which monitors your bundle source files, and automatically rebuilds bundles when a change is detected.

 This can be useful during development, if building is not instantaneous, and you are loosing valuable time waiting for the build to finish while trying to access your site.

 clean